rancher/elemental-docs/versioned_docs/version-1.4/airgap.md

 - the containerized OS images

 Moreover, it could be handy to create a *channel image* referencing the containerized OS images available.
-The official channel image (the *elemental-teal-channel* one) references absolute URLs of the OS images on the official suse registry, so it cannot be used in an air-gapped scenario.
+The official channel image (the *elemental-channel* one) references absolute URLs of the OS images on the official suse registry, so it cannot be used in an air-gapped scenario.

 All these steps can be performed by executing the [`elemental-airgap.sh` script](https://raw.githubusercontent.com/rancher/elemental-operator/main/scripts/elemental-airgap.sh) from a host with Internet access.
 You can provide manually downloaded Elemental charts to the script or let it download the helm charts for you.